discordjs/guide/guide/message-components/select-menus.md

 The "standard" and most customizable type of select menu is the string select menu.
 To create a string select menu, use the <DocsLink section="builders" path="class/StringSelectMenuBuilder"/> and <DocsLink section="builders" path="class/StringSelectMenuOptionBuilder"/> classes.

-If you're a Pokemon fan, you've probably made a selection pretty similar to this example at some point in your life!
+If you're a Pokémon fan, you've probably made a selection pretty similar to this example at some point in your life!

 ```js {1,6-21}
 const { StringSelectMenuBuilder, StringSelectMenuOptionBuilder, SlashCommandBuilder } = require('discord.js');